cambiotraining/bioinformatics-software-pipelines/materials/04-nextflow_hpc.md

 :::{.callout-exercise}

-- Create a configuration file for our "HPC".
+- Copy the configuration file for our "HPC" and modified according to exercise (add some FIX-ME?).
 - Singularity cache in custom directory.
 - Re-run the pipeline and see if it is submitting jobs to the scheduler as expected.